justinjung04/justinjung04-portfolio/README.md

 };
 ...
 <VelocityTransitionGroup enter={this.enterAnimation} leave={this.leaveAnimation}>
-    // here, you must pass a unique key for each child as a property. window.location is a good example of a unique key
+    // here, you must pass a unique key for each child as a property. `this.props.location.pathname` is a good example of a unique key
-    // you can also pass extra properties to children {React.cloneElement(this.props.children, {key: window.location, extraProp: 'extraProp'})}
+    // you can also pass extra properties to children {React.cloneElement(this.props.children, {key: this.props.location.pathname, extraProp: 'extraProp'})}
 </VelocityTransitionGroup>
 ```